Koszul dual 2-functors and extension algebras of simple modules for $GL_2$: Introduction.

 Let $F$ be an algebraically closed field of characteristic $p>0$.
 Let $G = GL_2(F)$ denote the group of $2 \times 2$ invertible matrices over $F$.
 Let $\mathcal{L}$ denote a complete set of irreducible objects in the category $G \ml$ of rational representations of $G$.
 The object of this paper is to give an explicit description of the Yoneda extension algebra of $G$.
-The best previous work in this direction was done by A. Parker, who outlined an intricate algorithm to compute the dimension of $\Ext_{G \ml}^n(L,L')$ for $L, L' \in \mathcal{L}$ and $n \geq 0$ \cite{AP}.
+The strongest previous results in this direction were obtained by A. Parker, who outlined an intricate algorithm to compute the dimension of $\Ext_{G\ml}^n(L,L')$ for $L, L' \in \mathcal{L}$ and $n \geq 0$ \cite{AP}.
 Our approach is quite different.
-We develop a theory of homological duality for certain algebraic operators $\mathbb{O}$ which we introduced previously in our study of the category of rational representations of $G$, and use this to give a combinatorial description of $\bfY$ as an algebra.
+We develop a theory of homological duality for certain algebraic operators $\mathbb{O}$ which we introduced previously in our study of the category of rational representations of $G$.
+Heuristically speaking, these operators (which are indeed $2$-functors on a certain $2$-category) form a way of "applying" one algebra to another to produce a bigger algebra (dragging certain bimodules around).
+While $G\ml$ is not Koszul itself, it is obtained as an iterated application of Koszul algebras to the ground field, and in this article we show that iteratively applying their Koszul duals (together with the appropriate bimodules) will produce a dg algebra whose homology is the desired extension algebra.
+We use this to give a combinatorial description of $\bfY$ as an algebra, including the multiplicative structure, described by explicit formulae how to multiply basis elements.
+While in the end, we do arrive at an explicit combinatorial description of $\bfY$, we would like to stress that the iterated dg algebra, as whose homology we obtain the extension algebra, keeps track of all the homotopical information, and hence in principle incorporates the (nontrivial) $A_\infty$-structure of the Yoneda extension algebra of $GL_2$.
+To investigate this $A_\infty$-structure would in itself be an interesting problem.

-The category $G \ml$ has countably many blocks, all of which are equivalent.
-Therefore, the algebra $\bfY$ is isomorphic to a direct sum of countably many copies of $\bfy$, where $\bfy$ is the Yoneda extension algebra of the principal block of $G$.
-Our problem is to compute $\bfy$.